 Inflammation and leaky gut

 Toxins and inflammation in the intestines weaken the intestinal wall and cause a “leaky gut”.
 As the name states the intestinal lining becomes “leaky” allowing undigested food, proteins, toxins, LPS, cholesterol and fats to pass through into the bloodstream and lymph.
 The immune system then cranks up inflammation in response.
-This toxicity and systemic inflammation goes on to affect the health of other organs, especially those that are weak and has been implicated as an early driver of obesity and insulin resistance.
+This toxicity and systemic inflammation goes on to affect the health of other organs, especially those that are weak and has been implicated as an early driver of obesity.

 Gut bacteria imbalance

 Toxicity and inflammation in the bowel causes dysbiosis.
 Dysbiosis generally means that there is an unhealthy balance in the gut bacteria.
-Our gut bacteria have an important role in food metabolism, appetite, hormone regulation, energy use, integrity of the gut lining, mood health, inflammation and insulin resistance.
+Our gut bacteria have an important role in food metabolism, appetite, hormone regulation, energy use, integrity of the gut lining, mood health and inflammation.

 Blood sugar imbalance

-Insulin is a hormone that regulates our blood sugar levels.
-One of its roles is to take the sugar (glucose) that we consume and use it for energy.
-Systemic inflammation blocks insulin receptors which means your body becomes resistant to insulin and as a result has a difficult time converting calories into energy.
+One of the roles in the body is to take the sugar (glucose) that we consume and use it for energy.
+Systemic inflammation blocks receptors which means your body becomes resistant to excess blood sugar and as a result has a difficult time converting calories into energy.
 Instead we accumulate fat.
-Common signs and symptoms of insulin resistance (IS) are belly fat and weight gain.
+Common signs and symptoms of this are belly fat and weight gain.
 In addition to this, “belly fat” is biologically active tissue that produces its own hormones and inflammation.
 So essentially the belly fat creates inflammation and the inflammation creates more fat in a vicious cycle.